Safe Surgical Care for Women

-Millions of women in low- and middle-income countries (LMICs) disproportionately suffer or die each year from preventable complications of childbirth.1,2 The vast majority (94 percent) of maternal deaths occur in low-resource settings, 86 percent in South Asia and Sub-Saharan Africa.2 More than two billion people around the world lack adequate access to essential surgical care.
+Millions of women in low- and middle-income countries (LMICs) disproportionately suffer or die each year from preventable complications of childbirth.1,2 The vast majority (94 percent) of maternal deaths occur in low-resource settings, 86 percent in South Asia and Sub-Saharan Africa.2 More than two billion people around the world lack adequate access to essential, safe surgical care.
 Enormous disparities between and within countries remain in quality, access, and availability of surgical care for obstetric complications, including Caesarean section and hysterectomy.
 Unsafe surgery can also contribute to complications and chronic injury, such as iatrogenic fistula.3-5 Without adequate care, prolonged and obstructed labor can lead to obstetric fistula.
 It is estimated that up to one million women live with fistula in sub-Saharan Africa and South Asia.6 Obstetric fistula often results in incontinence and infertility, contributing to depression, social isolation, and stigma.
 Although fistula is surgically repairable, many countries lack surgical teams with the necessary skills to perform the surgery.

 A lack of surgical capacity also impacts family planning.
 Many LMICs have a shortage of skilled providers able or willing to offer contraceptive implant removal, postpartum intrauterine device (IUD) insertion, and permanent family planning methods.
 This shortage inhibits women’s access to a range of voluntary family planning options and puts them at risk for unintended pregnancies.